johnnynienstedt/4S_Pitching/README.md

 SIERA:
 - Pitching+ - 0.46
 - botOvr    - 0.43
-- 4S+       - 0.38
+- 4S+       - 0.40

-Of course, 4S+ is really just 2S+ at this point.
+Of course, 4S+ is really just 3S+ at this point.
+And one of the three is backwards.

+# Insights
+My model has Clay Holmes as the best per-inning pitcher in baseball, and Ty Blach as the worst.
+It expects Sonny Gray to regress the most from 2024, and Dakota Hudson to improve the most (granted, that's mostly because he had a 5.72 SIERA - a more resonable answer is Chase Anderson).